partrita/DataAnalysis-w-AI-course/week06/assets/get-ai-api-key.md

-Below is a comprehensive, step-by-step guide for you to obtain and securely store API keys for both OpenAI ChatGPT and Anthropic Claude.
+Below is a comprehensive, **step-by-step guide for you to obtain and securely store API keys** for both OpenAI **ChatGPT** and Anthropic **Claude**.
 It assumes you already have active accounts but need to know exactly where to navigate in each console to generate keys, fund your projects, and follow best practices for management.

+You'll need to spulrge a minimum of **$5** to get started.
+That's enough for the purpose of this course.

 ## How to get an API key: OpenAI ChatGPT